-The Green River Natural Resources degree options prepare students for immediate employment in forestry, wildfire, water quality, park management, and Geographic Information Systems (GIS) as applied to natural resources, or to continue at universities with natural resources programs.
+The Green River Natural Resources degree options prepare students for immediate employment in forestry, wildfire, water quality, and park management as applied to natural resources, or to continue at universities with natural resources programs.

 Natural Resources technicians work outdoors on private, state and federal forestlands.
 They gather information, direct and inspect the work of others and explain land management activities to the public.
 They assist professional foresters, biologists and recreation managers.
-They utilize current technologies including Global Positioning Systems (GPS), Geographic Information System (GIS), laser measuring instruments, and current software in various applications.
+They utilize current technologies including Global Positioning Systems (GPS), laser measuring instruments, and current software in various applications.
 Some of the technicians’ tasks include:

 Forestry:Reforest areas; estimate the volume and value of standing timber; mark timber for cutting; map boundaries of proposed timber sales; interpret aerial photos; use a compass and tape; record neat, well organized field notes; inspect planting performance by contractors; collect field measurements of the species and stocking of reforested areas; and check compliance of thinning, pruning and reforestation contractors.